Terms and Conditions

-If a ticket is misused, such as using the transport system wihout a (valid) ticket or a ticket being used by/for third parties or for falsification/transference of identity etc. (list not conclusive) is determined, this will result in the immediate withdrawal of the ticket and an administrative charge of up to CHF 500.00 or to the value of the ski pass.
+If a ticket is misused, such as using the transport system wihout a (valid) ticket or a ticket being used by/for third parties, for falsification/transference of identity etc. (list not conclusive) is determined, this will result in the immediate withdrawal of the ticket and an administrative charge of up to CHF 500.00 or to the value of the ski pass.
 Further civil or criminal measures are reserved.

 16. Internet / Internet Pages and Web Shop (legal information)